realfakenerd/portifolio/src/posts/sveltekit-markdown-blog/index.md

 ---
-title: Build a SvelteKit Markdown blog
+title: Build a SvelteKito blog
 description: Learn how to build a blazingly fast and extendable SvelteKit Markdown blog for poets.
 slug: sveltekit-markdown-blog
 published: '2023-04-28'